Kamran-Afzali/Kamran-Afzali.github.io/_posts/Dir_Reg.md

 ### Conclusion

-This example demonstrates how to use the `dirichletprocess` package for clustering in R. The key benefit of Dirichlet process clustering is its ability to automatically discover the number of clusters from the data, making it a powerful tool for nonparametric Bayesian analysis【22†source】【21†source】.
+This example demonstrates how to use the `dirichletprocess` package for clustering in R. The key benefit of Dirichlet process clustering is its ability to automatically discover the number of clusters from the data, making it a powerful tool for nonparametric Bayesian analysis.

 ______________________________________________________________